Receptionist Programs Overview

+One option for anyone hoping to become a receptionist (also known as a front desk professional) is to study to obtain a receptionist certification.
 In receptionist certificate programs, students gain important skills that can help to improve employment opportunities.
-These programs are often open to anyone over the age of 18 who holds a high school degree or its equivalent.
+A receptionist training program is usually open to anyone over the age of 18 who holds a high school degree or its equivalent.
 Incoming students should also have basic typing skills and a firm grasp of the English language.
 Students will study databases, word processing, telephone systems and some basic accounting.

 Receptionist Certification Program